-- We trust you will find our quotation satisfactory and look forward to receiving your order. - We shall be pleased to receive your order, which will have our prompt and careful attention. - As the prices quoted are exceptionally low and likely to rise, we would advise you to place your order without delay. - As our stocks of these goods are limited, we suggest you place an order immediately.
+- We trust you will find our quotation satisfactory and look forward to receiving your order. - We shall be pleased to receive your order, which will have our prompt and careful attention. - As the prices quoted are exceptionally low and likely to rise, we would advise you to place your order without delay. - As our stocks of these goods are limited, we suggest you to place an order immediately.

-Letter for Placing an Order
+6.3.3 Letter for Placing an Order

 An order letter is a contract of selling and purchasing of services.
 Orders are considered as one of the simplest types of direct request.
 Many companies use special forms for ordering merchandise or service.
 They may use their own purchase order or one provided by the seller called an order form.
 These forms have blank spaces to ensure the inclusion of all necessary information.
 Their advantage is that they enable a company to number and carefully file all types of selling and purchasing or services.
-Orders are considered as one of the simplest types of direct request. be sure to include COMPLETE, ACCURATE INFORMATION because incomplete delayed deliveries, and inaccurate facts result in receipt of orders result in the wrong orders.
-The following points should be kept in mind while placing an order:-
+Orders are considered as one of the simplest types of direct request.
+You must be sure to include complete, accurate information because incomplete orders result in delayed deliveries and inaccurate facts result in receipt of the wrong orders.
+The following points should be kept in mind while placing an order:

-- a) The particulars of the goods to be ordered should be clearly mentioned. - b) The quality, brand, shade, number, size, color, packing etc. should be clearly mentioned and any other detail related to the item being ordered should also be mentioned. - c) The price of the goods according to the price list or the quotation should be mentioned against each item. - d) The discount if any allowed or offered should also be mentioned. - e) The date or time of delivery or period of delivery should also be mentioned. - f) It should also be clearly mentioned that the goods are to be insured, if so, for the amount required should also be stated.
+- a) The particulars of the goods to be ordered should be clearly mentioned. - b) The quality, brand, shade, number, size, color, packing etc. should be clearly mentioned and any other detail related to the item being ordered should also be mentioned. - c) The price of the goods according to the price list or the quotation should be mentioned against each item. - d) The discount if any allowed or offered should also be mentioned. - e) The date or time of delivery or period of delivery should also be mentioned.

-- g) Mode of transport such as by rail, air, post, bus should be clearly mentioned. - h) The urgent order being placed on telephone or telegraphically, should be immediately confirmed by a separate letter in order to avoid any discrepancy or dispute later on.
+- f) It should also be clearly mentioned that the goods are to be insured, if so, for the amount required should also be stated. - g) Mode of transport such as by rail, air, post, bus should be clearly mentioned. - h) The urgent order being placed on telephone or telegraphically, should be immediately confirmed by a separate letter in order to avoid any discrepancy or dispute later on.

-Letter for Execution of Order
+6.3.4 Letter for Execution of Order